h-sifat/productivity-timer/README.md

 1. `ed`: elapsed duration.
 1. `rd`: remaining duration.

+**Tip:** Checkout [executor](https://github.com/raujonas/executor) if you're using Gnome.
+It can show the output of any shell command in your top panel.

 #### JSON

 If the template doesn't suit your needs then you can provide the `--json` flag